hftbattle/documentation/en/HFAQ.md

 For example.
 Let's say the order book has 3 orders to sell:

-- Volume of 10 on the price of 101, placed at 11:00
+- volume of 10 on the price of 101, placed at 11:00
-- Volume of 20 on the price of 101, placed at 11:01
+- volume of 20 on the price of 101, placed at 11:01
-- Volume of 20 on the price of 101, placed at 11:01
+- volume of 20 on the price of 102, placed at 11:00

 | Price| Volume (placement time) |
 | --- | --- |